Curriculum Content and Overview

 The pre-clerkship curriculum consists of four required courses: Scientific Principles of Medicine (SPM); Medical Skills; Society, Community, and the Individual; and Masters’ Colloquium.
-In addition, students participate in two longitudinal experiences via the Integrated Curricular Elements (ICE) Pre-Clerkship Prep Program and the Scholarly Activity and Research Program (SARP).
+In addition, students participate in one longitudinal experience via the Scholarly Activity and Research Program (SARP).

 Closely aligned with SPM, is the Medical Skills (PMSK 5301, 5302, 6311, 6302) course where students learn to take focused histories and conduct physical examinations on patients presenting with the clinical problems that are being addressed concurrently in SPM.
 For example, when learning the basic sciences relevant to understanding chest discomfort in SPM, Medical Skills covers how to take histories and perform physical examinations on standardized patients presenting with chest pain.
 This course takes place primarily in a state-of-the-art clinical skills and simulation laboratory where students practice with standardized patients, partial task-trainers, and high-fidelity human body simulators.

-The fourth major course spanning the first two years of the curriculum is Masters’ Colloquium (PMAS 5101, 5112, 6111, 6112).
-The PLFSOM has created learning communities called “Colleges,” led by College Masters.
-The College Masters are responsible for organizing a weekly masters’ colloquium focusing on the art and science of medicine with specific emphasis on issues related to professionalism.
+The fourth major course spanning the first two years of the curriculum is College Colloquium (PMAS 5101, 5112, 6111, 6112).
+The PLFSOM has created learning communities called “Colleges,” led by college colloquium.
+The college colloquium are responsible for organizing a weekly college colloquium focusing on the art and science of medicine with specific emphasis on issues related to professionalism.
 The colloquium is primarily a discussion-based course with selected readings and in-class exercises designed to promote critical reflection and the exchange of ideas.